Other important partners

 Bayern Handwerk International is the export promotion agency for Bavarian skilled crafts.
 BHI helps craft enterprises to develop new sales markets in foreign countries, offers export counselling and organises communal stands at trade fairs in Germany and abroad.
-The organisation is supported by the six Bavarian chambers of trades and crafts in collaboration with the Bavarian Ministry of Economic Affairs, Energy and Technology.
+The organisation is supported by the six Bavarian chambers of trades and crafts in collaboration with the Bavarian Ministry of Economic Affairs, Regional Development and Energy.

-The Foreign Trade Centre of Bavaria (AWZ) is a joint initiative of the chambers of commerce and industry and chambers of trades and crafts in Bavaria and offers a large number of measures to promote foreign trade, such as market development projects, the central Internet service of the foreign trade portals of the CCIs and chambers of trades and crafts, the "Fit for Foreign Markets - Go International" campaign as well as various information events.
+The Foreign Trade Centre of Bavaria is a joint initiative of the chambers of commerce and industry and chambers of trades and crafts in Bavaria and offers a large number of measures to promote foreign trade, such as market development projects, the central Internet service of the foreign trade portals of the CCIs and chambers of trades and crafts, the "Fit for Foreign Markets - Go International" campaign as well as various information events.